CLEVELAND — Random dribbles from the Cavaliers’ 136-125 home loss to the Chicago Bulls on Friday.

 8. The Bulls thrive in the open floor.
 They turn misses into sprints.
 They did it again, just like they did in Chicago earlier this week.

 9. Slowing teams down has become a league-wide problem.
-It’s just that the Cavs are particularly bad at right now.
+It’s just that the Cavs are particularly bad at it right now.

 10. This doesn’t feel like panic time.
 It’s also not roster-blowup time.
 The new labor rules don’t allow for that anyway, and there isn’t a needle-moving trade sitting out there.